tjni/pymumble/API.md

 It contains a sound unit, as received from the server.
 It as several properties

-Get the PCM buffer for this sound, in 16 bits signed mono little-endian 48000Hz format :
+Get the PCM buffer for this sound, in 16 bits signed mono/stereo little-endian 48000Hz format :

 > `SoundChunk.pcm`